NoCompromises/laravel-project-standard/Horizon/README.md

 # Laravel Horizon

-The horizon container can be found in the Docker configuration directory.
+The horizon container can be found in the Docker configuration directory under `jobs`.
 These instructions are for usage of the container after it is running.

 ## Running Horizon